Scratch Programming language -

 Habitat Game 2018

 Colin is trying to find the best habitat for the camel.
+This version is largely the work of Dylan.

 This was the first computer game I ever played.
 I challenged Year 6 to rewrite it using Scratch.